You are here:

-Apply to be an Abatement or Evaluation Firm
+Apply for certification or recertification to be an abatement or evaluation firm

-Remember, there are two types of required certificatons – certified individuals must work for certified firms when performing lead-based paint activities.
+Note: Remember, there are two types of required certifications – certified individuals must work for certified firms when performing lead-based paint activities.

 A certified firm must notify EPA at least 5 business days prior to conducting lead-based paint abatement activities, with one exception.
 When abatement activities are required in response to either an Elevated Blood Lead Level determination or emergency abatement order, notice must be provided no later than the day abatement activities begins.